A Theoretical Analysis of Test-Driven Code Generation: Selection via environment after generation

-\subsection{Popular Selection Heuristics as Self-Consistency}
+\subsection{Popular selection heuristics as self-consistency}

 Our framework allows us to identify several well-established selection heuristics as maximizing an estimate of the probability of correctness $p(\mathcal N_c^\infty)$.
-Table~\ref{tab:types_of_self_consistency} provides a summary of the code selection literature based on our formalism.
-In the experimental Section~\ref{sec:experiments}, we focus on boolean test outputs $\mathbb O$, i.e., the canonical case of test-driven development.
+Table~\ref{tab:types_of_self_consistency} provides a summary of the code selection literature based on our formalism, with Appendix~\ref{sec:popular_heuristics} providing more information.
+In the experiments Section~\ref{sec:experiments}, we focus on boolean test outputs $\mathbb O$, i.e., the canonical case of test-driven development.